 Learning skills like animation and web design was great fun.
 The tutors helped me develop my design and coding skills, while using the industry standard software I’m now using at work.Luke

 The digital world now shapes the way we think, communicate, work and play.

-Our course equips you with all the technical and design skills you’ll need to produce original and striking multimedia projects across multiple platforms.
+Our Digital Media degree will help you to become a creative producer with an array of technical and design skills, giving you the ability to produce original and striking multimedia projects across a range of platforms.

-The fast moving digital media industry offers exciting employment prospects whether you're interested in computers, the web, video games, digital television, film or smartphones.
+The fast-moving digital media industry offers exciting employment prospects across a broad range of disciplines.
 On this course, you'll develop the technical skills and creative flair to help you become a dynamic, work-ready graduate.

-You'll learn the theory of multimedia digital production and you'll develop strong practical skills in dedicated digital media suites equipped with professional standard hardware and software.
-These include Adobe CC, Maya, and a range of other specialist software and hardware.
-You'll also be able to book equipment including video cameras, digital SLRs, and sound recording equipment to complete your project work and will be supported by specialist technicians.
+You'll learn the theory of multimedia digital production and you'll develop strong practical skills in dedicated digital media suites equipped with professional standard hardware and software including Adobe CC and Autodesk Maya.
+You'll also be able to book equipment including video cameras, digital SLRs, and sound recording equipment to complete your project work and will be supported by specialist technicians

 A typical offer would be 88-112 UCAS Tariff points.